Information used and approach taken

 - Additional information provided by broadband suppliers

-- Records of previous and planned interventions, including schemes administered by the Department for the Economy, other NI departments, Building Digital UK, and local councils
+- Records of previous and planned interventions, including schemes administered by the Department for the Economy, other Northern Ireland departments, Building Digital UK, and local councils

 The outcomes of the Open Market Review and Public Consultation can be found at Extending Broadband across Northern Ireland - "Project Stratum".